 This option automatically no-follows external URLs on all your posts, preserving the SEO of your website.
 We recommend that you enable this setting only if all external links on your website are affiliate links or sponsored links.
-You can also take advantage of the exclusion and inclusion lists to selective nofollow of follow certain domains.
+You can also take advantage of the exclusion and inclusion lists to select nofollow or follow for certain domains.

 1.5 NoFollow Image File Links

 This option works similar to the NoFollow External Links option above, but this option no-follows any external links to images.
 We recommend that you enable this setting.

-This setting works in conjunction with the NoFollow External Links option listed above and acts like a blacklist for domains.
+This setting works in conjunction with the NoFollow External Links option listed above and acts as a blacklist for domains.
 Simply put, links from your website to any domains that you enter in this section will always be nofollowed.

 1.7 NoFollow Exclude Domains

 This option also works in conjunction with the NoFollow External Links option, but it acts as a whitelist instead.
-What that means is that links from your website to any of the domains you enter in this section will be followed.
+It means that links from your website to any of the domains you enter in this section will be followed.

-How NoFollow Whitelist and Black List Actually Work
+1.8 How NoFollow Whitelist and Blacklist Actually Work

-Rank Math has 3 sections to manage the link properties of external links.
+Rank Math has three sections to manage the link properties of external links.